supervisely/docs/enterprise/kubernetes/installation.md

 ## Step 3: Ingress configuration
 By default Supervisely ships with NGINX ingress configuration, but you can manually configure your ingress controller to route traffic to Supervisely services.

-## Step 4: Ingress configuration
+## Step 4: Use the cluster to deploy Supervisely Apps
-By default Supervisely ships with NGINX ingress configuration, but you can manually configure your ingress controller to route traffic to Supervisely services.
+In order to let Supervisely know that you have a Kubernetes cluster available for deployment, you will have to add the cluster on the `Team Cluster` page.

+Please follow the instructions [here](./agent).